PrzemyslawKlys/NDceRpc/README.md

 * Use Mono WCF code more
 * Add WCF tests, pull back to mono
 * Add callback and async IDL generated structs in C#
-* Add IDL parser (use one of open source DceRpc implementations yacc lexx definitions, F# lexx and yacc)
+* Add IDL parser (use one of open source DceRpc implementations yacc lexx definitions, F# lexx and yacc, or use midlc from cifs parser)
 * Investigate [user_marshal] to integrate protobuf into IDL.
 * Make behave like WCF with different encodings, serializers(Thrift) and marshalers (NRD, BinaryDataContract), BSON, Fast XML, ASN, what exists at least for C# and C++ on Mono/.NET Unix/Windows.
 * Support SyncrhonizationContext of callback, "ref" params, Task/event based async